-A number of years ago at Salesforce, my team was tasked by Marketing to drive registration to a high profile webinar.
+A number of years ago at Salesforce, my team was tasked by Marketing to drive registration to a high-profile webinar.
 We had secured a great speaker and everyone was expected to pitch in to make it a huge success.
 One of my top sales reps refused to help.
 It was one of my proudest moments as a leader!

+Try this.
 Take a look at your work calendar for this week.
 Now ask yourself, on a scale of one to ten, ten being “my schedule is lean and mean!
 No useless meetings, optional attendance, or fluff.
 100% focus!” and one being “OMG!
 How did this happen?
 When am I going to get any actual work done?!?”
 Where do you sit?
 If you said anything below seven (or manage team members you suspect fall below this line), continue reading!

 As Basecamp founder, Jason Freid asserted in his Bestselling book Rework, work doesn’t happen at work.
 Work is optimized for disruption rather than focus.
-In fact, according to my favorite cerebral read The One Thing, we get interrupted every 11 minutes and spend about one-third of our day recovering from those interruptions.
+In fact, according to my favorite cerebral reads The One Thing, we get interrupted every 11 minutes and spend about one-third of our day recovering from those interruptions.
 So how can we start to minimize disruption and maximize productivity in our workday?
 Be mindful of your default response.

 For example, at work when someone asks you to do something for them (e.g. attend a meeting, review some content, generate a report, etc), what’s your default response?
 Yes or No?
 If you’re like most people, you tend to answer yes more often than no…and whether you realize it or not, that’s a huge problem!